ProTeams in Professional Cycling

 Sports Leadership:

-• general manager - Strategic overall responsibility
+• Team Manager - Strategic overall responsibility

-• race director - Tactical race planning
+• Sports Director - Tactical race planning

 • 2-4 Directeurs Sportifs - Support during races